leota0608/CS-30-Final-Project/test/alphatest.md

         - Is all card changes updated and removed from enemy list of bot and handcards
         - Is the game able to end game after player died
         - Does the bot know to use peach, negate, dodge and other defensive cards in order to keep itself alive
+        - Can human player equipe equipment cards and benefit from effect
+        - Does the player lost after having a sum over 21
     * Court Piece(Amir):
         - Can the bot correctly identify the largest rank of card in its deck.
         Also is it able to find the smallest card of its deck.